 - 1. General Requirements: 6% of Total Hard Cost (max.) - 2.
-Builders Overhead: 2% of Total Hard Cost (max.) - 3.
-Builders Profit- GMP Fees: 6% of Total Hard Cost (max.) - 4.
-Percentage Stacking: Percentages shall remain the same for all Change Orders; Percentage Stacking is not allowed - 5.
+Builder's Overhead: 2% of Total Hard Cost (max.) - 3.
+Builder's Profit- GMP Fees: 6% of Total Hard Cost (max.) - 4.
 Identity of Interest: For applications where there is a stated Identity of Interest between a Developer and General Contractor, or a Contractor and Architect, i.e. they are related entities, the following limits would apply for Builders Overhead and Builders Profit-GMP Fees and General Requirements: - a.
-Builders Overhead and Builders Profit-GMP Fees (combined): 6 percent of construction costs - b.
-General Requirements: 5 percent of construction costs. - 6.
-Note that limits may be further restricted in the event that a HUD subsidy layering review is required.
+Builders Overhead and Builders Profit/GMP Fees (combined): 6 percent of construction costs - b.
+General Requirements: 5 percent of construction costs. - 5.
+Percentage Stacking: Percentage Stacking is not allowed. - a.
+The maximum GC markup for Overhead & Profit on the Subcontractor's cost shall be 6%, or less as may be negotiated for Initial Closing.